rizinorg/book/src/arch/intro.md

 # Architectures

-This chapter covers architecture specific topics.
+This chapter covers architecture-specific topics.

 Even though most examples in the rizin book are showing Intel x86 code, rizin supports an extensive list of computer architectures.
 The concepts